Murano Island Venice Italy

 About Murano

-Murano is known worldwide for its craftsman made glass.
+Originally settled by the Romans in the sixth century, Murano is one of the most popular Venice islands and is known worldwide for its craftsman made glass.

-In Campo Santo Stefano you can see Simone Cenedese’s Comet Glass Star, an abstract blue glass starburst sculpture celebrating this.
+The Museo del Vetro (Glass Museum) you can see Murano glass from the centuries in all its shapes and forms and in Campo Santo Stefano you can see Simone Cenedese’s Comet Glass Star, an abstract blue glass starburst sculpture.

 Murano is easily walkable being about 1 miles across (1.5km) and is a series of islands connected by bridges.